Neural Production Systems: Learning Rule-Governed Visual Dynamics: Experiments

 We consider a bouncing-balls environment in which multiple balls move with billiard-ball dynamics.
 We validate our model on a colored version of this dataset.
 This is a next-step prediction task in which the model is tasked with predicting the final binary mask of each ball.
 We compare the following methods: (a) SCOFF \citep{goyal2020object}: factorization of knowledge in terms of slots (object properties) and schemata, the latter capturing object dynamics; (b) SCOFF++: we extend SCOFF by using the idea of iterative competition as proposed in slot attention (SA) \citep{locatello2020object}; SCOFF + PNPS/SNPS: We replace pairwise slot-to-slot interaction in SCOFF++ with parallel or sequential rule application.
 For comparing different methods, we use the Adjusted Rand Index or ARI~\citep{rand1971objective}.
 To investigate how the factorization in the form of rules allows for extrapolating knowledge from fewer to more objects, we increase the number of objects from 4 during training to 6-8 during testing.

 We present the results of our experiments in Table \ref{tab:bb_table_1}.
 Contrary to the shapes stack task, we see that \textsc{SNPS} outperforms \textsc{PNPS} for the bouncing balls task.
 The balls are not tightly bound together into a single tower as in the shapes stack.
 Most of the time, a single ball follows its own dynamics, only occasionally interacting with another ball.
 Rules in NPS capture interaction dynamics between entities, hence they would only be required to change the state of an entity when it interacts with another entity.
 In the case of bouncing balls, this interaction takes place through a collision between multiple balls.
 Since for a single ball, such collisions are rare, \textsc{SNPS}, which has higher application sparsity (less probability of modifying the state of an entity), performs better as compared to \textsc{PNPS} (lower application sparsity).
 Also note that, \textsc{SNPS} has the ability to compose multiple rules together by virtue of having multiple rule application stages.
+A visualization of the rule and entity selections by the proposed algorithm can be found in Appendix Figure \ref{fig:bb_vis}.

 Given the analysis in this section, we can conclude that \textsc{PNPS} is expected to work better when interactions among entities are more frequent while \textsc{SNPS} is expected to work better when interactions are rare and most of the time, each entity follows its own dynamics.
 Note that, for both \textsc{SNPS} and \textsc{PNPS}, the rule application considers only 1 other entity as context.
 Therefore, both approaches have equal \textit{contextual sparsity} while the baselines that we consider (SCOFF and RPIN) capture dense pairwise interactions.
 We discuss the benefits of \textit{contextual sparsity} in more detail in the next section.
 More details regarding our setup for the above experiments can be found in Appendix.